 Research

 Alongside my advisor Hannah Sande, I have been working with speakers of Guébie, an endangered Kru language spoken in southwestern Côte d'Ivoire, since fall 2018.
-In my work with Guébie, I have focused broadly on documentation and description of the language, and more specifically on the phonology and morphosyntax of negation, which is expressed tonally on the material in subject position.
-In joint work with Julianne Kapner, I have recently begun a community-centered project for orthography development for Guébie.
+In my work with Guébie, I have focused broadly on documentation and description, and more specifically on the phonology and morphosyntax of negation, which is expressed tonally on the material in subject position.
+In joint work with Julianne Kapner (PhD student in Linguistics at UC Berkeley), I have recently begun a community-centered project for orthography development for Guébie.
+My published work on Guébie includes conference presentations at ACAL and WOCAL.

-Through a Field Methods course at Berkeley taught by Lev Michael in fall 2020 and spring 2021, I have worked with two native speakers of Paraguayan Guaraní, a Tupi-Guaraní language spoken in Paraguay.
+Through a Field Methods course at Berkeley taught by Lev Michael in fall 2020 and spring 2021, I worked with two native speakers of Paraguayan Guaraní, a Tupí-Guaraní language spoken in Paraguay.
 Due to the pandemic, all fieldwork was conducted remotely over Zoom.
 My research interests in Paraguayan Guaraní center on the nasal harmony system and its interactions with loanword morphophonology.
+My published work on Paraguayan Guaraní includes articles in Phonology and Languages, proceedings papers from WSCLA and AMP, and conference presentations at the LSA and SAL4.

 I had the chance to work with a US-based native speaker of Gã, a Kwa language spoken in Accra, Ghana, through a Field Methods course at Georgetown taught by Hannah Sande in fall 2019.
-In my research on Gã, I have focused on grammatical tone and a phonological account of STAMP morphs in the language.
+In my research on Gã, I focused on grammatical tone and a phonological account of STAMP morphs in the language.
+My published work on Gã includes a proceedings paper from ACAL51.

-I wrote my senior thesis at Georgetown based on work with US-based native speakers of Mòoré, a Gur language spoken in Burkina Faso, focusing on documenting and analyzing grammatical tone processes in the language.
+I wrote my senior thesis at Georgetown based on work with a US-based native speaker of Mòoré, a Gur language spoken in Burkina Faso, focusing on documenting and analyzing grammatical tone processes in the language.

 STAMP

-I am interested in the morphophonology of STAMP morphs – portmanteau morphs which consist of person features as well as tense, aspect, mood, and/or polarity (negation) features.
-The presence of these morphs is an areal feature of the Macro-Sudan Belt: I am currently conducting a typological survey of STAMP morphs in the area, in collaboration with Hannah Sande, Karee Garvin, Anna Macknick and Lydia Felice.
+I am interested in the morphophonology of STAMP morphs – portmanteau morphs which include person features as well as tense, aspect, mood, and/or polarity (negation) features.
+The presence of these morphs is an areal feature of the Macro-Sudan Belt: I am involved in a typological survey of STAMP morphs in the area in collaboration with Hannah Sande and Karee Garvin.
 As they exhibit properties of both pronouns and auxiliaries, STAMP morphs are a challenge to implement in many theoretical models, and they offer unique insight into the interface between morphology and phonology, and the division of labor between the two.

 Harmony